milesmcc/cyber101/core/attack.md

 #### Key Topics

-* Vulnerabilities in the real world
+* What do real-world vulnerabilities look like?
-* Ethical hacking
+* What is ethical hacking?
-* Large attack surfaces
+* What does it mean to have a 'large attack surface'?

 ---